Gigaspaces/xap-docs/site/content/xap/12.3/started/blobstore.markdown

 {{%/column%}}

 {{%column width="30%"  %}}
-[{{%pdf "/download_files/White-Paper-ssd-V2.pdf" %}}
-This MemoryXtend white paper provides a high level overview of the technology and motivation behind MemoryXtend.
+This MemoryXtend [white paper](/download_files/White-Paper-ssd-V2.pdf) provides a high level overview of the technology and motivation behind MemoryXtend.
 {{%/column%}}

 {{%column width="30%"  %}}
-[{{%pdf "/download_files/xap10memoryXtend-tutorial.pdf"%}}
-The MemoryXtend Tutorial describes how to experiment with MemoryXtend and comparing RAM based Data Grid with SSD based Data Grid.
+This MemoryXtend [tutorial](/download_files/xap10memoryXtend-tutorial.pdf) describes how to experiment with MemoryXtend and comparing RAM based Data Grid with SSD based Data Grid.
 {{%/column%}}
 {{%/section%}}